Net Zero Places Innovation Brief

 Achieving UK and global targets for net zero will be the defining challenge of the next three decades and a central driver of innovation and change across all sectors.
-In the following pages you will find insight and analysis from domain experts across Connected Places Catapult, covering examples of pioneering practise, dispatches from the leading edge of research, and a showcase of brilliant British businesses with net zero propositions for places.
+In the following Net Zero Places Innovation Brief you will find insight and analysis from domain experts across Connected Places Catapult, covering examples of pioneering practise, dispatches from the leading edge of research, and a showcase of brilliant British businesses with net zero propositions for places.

 The UK has done well in reducing CO2 emissions from 1990 levels through new forms of energy supply – most notably the switch from coal to gas and renewables.
 The mobility and built environment sectors have been slower to adapt however and are now the two largest contributors to emissions.
 Given the interdependencies between the way we live, work and travel, emissions reduction targets in mobility and the built environment will not be achieved by taking a sector-by-sector approach.
 This is a system-level problem, where place, energy, infrastructure, industry and people all influence each other.
 The transition to Net Zero Places therefore requires a combination of measures, including: